-The Joint Task Force on Practice Parameters (JTFPP) is composed of six representatives from the AAAAI, six representatives from the ACAAI, and one representative from the JCAAI.
+The Joint Task Force on Practice Parameters (JTFPP) is composed of six representatives from the AAAAI and six representatives from the ACAAI.
 These individuals are selected by the sponsoring organizations.

 The JTFPP was given the assignment of developing practice parameters for conditions managed or procedures performed by allergist/immunologists.
 These include, but are not limited to the following conditions: anaphylaxis, asthma, atopic dermatitis, contact dermatitis, food hypersensitivity, immunodeficiency, ocular allergy, rhinitis, sinusitis, stinging insect, urticaria, as well as procedures such as allergy diagnostic testing and allergen immunotherapy.
 Practice parameters usually therefore, relate to a clinical condition (e.g. allergic rhinitis), procedure (e.g. immunotherapy), or area of concern (e.g. adverse reactions to vaccines).
 The need for a particular parameter may be obvious, but also may emerge from other events, e.g. concern about morbidity or mortality in a given population, evidence that a treatment or procedure offers improvement in patient outcome, uncertainly about the appropriateness of healthcare processes, or the need to use resources more efficiently in providing care.